mtamme/NProxy/README.md

 NProxy is a library for the .NET framework to create lightweight dynamic proxies.

-## Motivation

-There are already a few libraries out there which deal with dynamic proxy generation so why another dynamic proxy library?
-The answers which lead to the goals of the NProxy project can be summarized as follows:

-* Provide an API to generate dynamic proxies based upon unsealed classes, abstract classes, interfaces and delegates in a unified way.
-* Focus on a slim implementation which can be easily extended.
-* Treat open generic methods not as aliens and massively improve their invocation performance.
-* Support the invocation of intercepted base methods.
-* Make a library available which can be used as a base for AOP frameworks, mocking libraries, ...
-* Dynamic proxy creation must be thread-safe.

 ## Latest version

 To get the latest version of NProxy just add it to your project using [NuGet](http://nuget.org/packages/NProxy.Core).